neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ### Random Forest Classifier

-In this example, we will create the task 'rf-pool-classifier' that trains a [random forest classifier](https://en.wikipedia.org/wiki/Random_forest) to classify polygons of arbitrary geometry into those that contain swimming pools and those that don't.
+In this example, we will create the task rf-pool-classifier that trains a [random forest classifier](https://en.wikipedia.org/wiki/Random_forest) to classify polygons of arbitrary geometry into those that contain swimming pools and those that don't.
 For more information on this algorithm see [here](https://github.com/DigitalGlobe/mltools/tree/master/examples/polygon_classify_random_forest) and [here](http://blog.tomnod.com/crowd-and-machine-combo).

 ![rf_img.png]({{ site.baseurl }}/images/create-task/rf_img.png)
 *Figure 4: Inputs and output of rf-pool-classifier.*

 rf-pool-classifier has two directory input ports: geojson and image.
-Within geojson and image, the task expects to find a file *train.geojson*, which contains labeled polygons from both classes, and a tif image file from which the task will extract the pixels corresponding to each polygon, respectively (Figure 4).
+Within geojson and image, the task expects to find a file train.geojson, which contains labeled polygons from both classes, and a tif image file from which the task will extract the pixels corresponding to each polygon, respectively (Figure 4).
 The task also has the input string port n_estimators that determines the number of trees in the random forest; specifying a value is optional and the default is '100'.
 The task produces a trained model in [pickle](https://docs.python.org/2/library/pickle.html) format, which is saved in the S3 location specified by the output port trained_classifier.

 #### The Code

-The code of *rf_pool_classifier.py* is shown below; the structure is the same as *hello_gbdx.py*.
+The code of rf_pool_classifier.py is shown below; the structure is the same as hello_gbdx.py.

 ```python
 import numpy as np